jetperch/jls/README.md

 * Language bindings for Python

 > **⚠ CAUTION ⚠**
 > We are actively developing this library.
-Many features are not
+Some features are not
 > yet implemented.